Baba Aiso Varr Dhoondo: Plot

 After their divorce, Gaushala and Mridang plan to get a new bride for Murli, so they invite Jhumka, Gaushala's younger sister.
 Mridang and Gaushala tells Jhumka to flirt with Murli and grab his attention.
 But Murli isn't impressed and her actions only irk him.
 Gaushala's plan fails when their trick works on Dumroo, who had been smitten by Jhumka since the very first day and the two eventually fall in love.
 Murli finds a job in a business owned by Ramaftar, who is dangerous and abusive to people especially his wife named Sudha.
 Murli learns of Ramaftar's true nature when he sees Sudha being taken away to the hospital after being tortured by his boss.
 There he follows the people and meets Sudha who begs him to take her home with him for a few days.
 Murli agrees and takes her home.

 Back at Murli's house, everyone argues about Sudha staying here but they come around and allow her to stay.
 Meanwhile, at Bharti's house, she is still determined to reveal Prakash's real face to the Laal household and asks her friend Amit for help.

 Ramaftar is infuriated by Sudha eloping with Murli at his place and thinks of revenge.
 He tries to hurt Murli, but Sudha appears and slaps him and defeats him, cutting all ties her husband.

 It is revealed that Sudha is Bharti's school friend and Bharti knew about Ramaftar and was also aware of her leaving him, staying at other place.
 However, little did she know it was Murli himself.
 Sudha had asked her several times to meet her saviour which Bharti had denied everytime until she sees Murli and Sudha together on holi when Murli was defending Sudha from Ramaftar.
-Heartbroken, she goes back home and cries as she had assumed that the two are now a couple.
-Here, Sudha finds out that Murli was married to Bharti but got divorced due to some circumstances.
+Heartbroken, she returns home and cries as she had assumed that the two are now a couple.
+Here, Sudha finds out that Murli was married to Bharti but were later divorced.
 When Dumroo introduces Sudha to Bharti and Murli's marriage.
 To clear all the misunderstandings Sudha asks Bharti to explain to Murli that they are not a couple.